MicrosoftDocs/VBA-Docs/api/Access.Form.OpenArgs.md

 End Sub
 ```

-The following example shows how to use the  **OpenArgs** property to prevent a form from being opened from the Navigation Pane.
+The following example shows how to use the  **OpenArgs** property to prevent a form from being opened from the navigation pane.

  **Sample code provided by:** The[Microsoft Access 2010 Programmer's Reference](https://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html)